 Each piece will form the focus and provocation for an advocacy campaign to start a conversation with the wider literary community online, driven by our Twitter channel and using the hashtag #LiteratureTalks.

-Our latest commission was launched at our Sector Away Day – Turning the Next Page: Future-Proofing Our Sector on Tuesday 1 October in Dundee.
+Our second commission was launched at our Sector Away Day – Turning the Next Page: Future-Proofing Our Sector on Tuesday 1 October in Dundee.
 We’re delighted to present this powerful, personal piece on diversity in literature and publishing by award-winning journalist and author Chitra Ramaswamy – On A Lifetime of Ticking Boxes.

 Our first commission was launched in May 2019 by Carnegie Medal-winning author Theresa Breslin on Libraries – The Magic Portal.
 It featured on BBC Radio Scotland’s Afternoon Show with Grant Stott on Thursday 9 May with Theresa talking about her piece and the importance of libraries with LAS Chair Peggy Hughes.